mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 The voter builder is able to detect when this cell is necessary or not, and if it's not necessary, emits a `$buf` cell to improve PPA.

+#TODO("talk about the err signal in more detail")

 For multi-cone designs, the voter builder is also capable of building a tree structure of OR gates to bubble up the individual voter error signals to a global error signal.
 It is worth noting that this tree-like structure will significantly increase the combinatorial critical path delay of the circuit, and it would be better replaced with more optimal structures in future work.

+On any given logic cone, we define the "voter cut point" to be the location in the logic cone netlist where we should splice the circuit and insert the majority voter.
+Currently, TaMaRa determines the voter cut point during the backwards BFS.
+It is set to be the first node encountered on the backwards BFS that fulfills the following criteria:
+- It is not the very first node in the entire backwards BFS (i.e. this would be the output cell); and
+- It is not a _terminal node_ (i.e. not an `IONode` or an `FFNode`); and
+- It is not an `ElementWireNode`

+The voter cut point is set once and only once per node.
+Once it is set, it's not immediately used by the backwards BFS, but rather passed onto the wiring stage for later use.

 #TODO("Yosys 'show' result of VoterBuilder OR chain and $reduce_or")

-#TODO("talk about the err signal in more detail")

 === Wiring
-The most complex element of the TaMaRa algorithm is, by far, the wiring logic.
+The most complex (and error prone) element of the TaMaRa algorithm is, by far, the wiring logic.
 As a generalised representation of RTL at various stages of synthesis, RTLIL is extremely complex.
 Handling complex, recurrent, multi-bit circuits with elements like bit-selects, slicing and splicing is very challenging.
 TaMaRa approaches this on a "best effort" basis, but is currently unable to handle all wiring types present in Yosys.

-#TODO("")
-- We need to figure out how our actual hodge-podge wiring code works and put it in here
+In essence, the wiring logic is similar to performing "surgery" on the circuit;
+cutting and splicing complicated RTLIL primitives that can be challenging to re-attach correctly.
+The wiring logic remains the single biggest limitation in the TaMaRa algorithm, and is often the sole reason that more complex circuits cannot yet be processed.

+The first step of the wiring process is to insert the majority voter, which was covered separately in the prior section @sec:voterinsertion.
+Specifically, the voter cut point is determined from the earlier backwards BFS stage, and a procedure
+#footnote([
+    It should be noted that this procedure is one of the largest causes of errors and other crashes in circuit processing, and should likely be overhauled in future work.
+])
+is used to extract the correct wires from replicated elements in the circuit to use as the `A`, `B`, `C`, `OUT` and `ERR` ports of the voter.
+This is then passed to the voter inserter to insert directly into the circuit.

+Once the voter has been inserted, and holding a reference to the RTLIL output wire of the circuit, the set of RTLIL `SigSpec`s attached to the output wire are located.
+This is mainly used to determine if multiple wires, bits, chunks or other similarly complex RTLIL primitives are attached to the wire.
+If there is only one single `SigSpec` attached, then wiring logic "stitches together" the voter output port directly to the original circuit.
+If there are multiple `SigSpecs`s, then the wiring logic finds the `SigSpec`s that are attached to the _output_ of the voter on the _original_ circuit before modification.
+Then, it stitches together this original `SigSpec` and the rest of the circuit.
+This is a very large (and poor) assumption, so we also warn the user if our assumptions do not hold; for example, if there are _multiple_ `SigSpec`s originally attached to the voter output wire, which is currently not handled.

+#TODO("decision tree or similar")

 === Wiring fix-up
 TaMaRa's wiring logic currently cannot handle the entire circuit in a single pass.
 Hence, TaMaRa wiring cannot